NuSTAR observation of the Vela pulsar and its nebula: Timing

 To produce the \nustar\ pulse profiles we adopted two different approaches.
 In the first approach, we assigned phases to all \nustar\ photons extracted from the $r=50''$ aperture (in 3-79 keV band), as well as the Fermi-LAT photons (in 0.3-6 GeV band), using PINT's \emph{photonphase} and \emph{fermiphase} respectively.
 This approach ensures that the \nustar\ and LAT profiles are co-aligned (Figure \ref{fig:nustar_lat_profiles}) and shows that the two main peaks, dubbed Peak 1 (Pk1) and Peak 2 (Pk2), seen in the \nustar\ data coincide with the peaks seen in the Fermi LAT pulse profiles.
 In the other approach, we used the $f$ and $\dot{f}$ values obtained\footnote{for the middle of the \nustar\ observation (59296.84506887 MJD).} from the $Z_5^2$ test to fold the \nustar\ pulse profile.
 As one can see from Figure \ref{fig:nustar_lat_profiles} there are small differences between the two NuSTAR profiles (first and second panels from the top) but overall they are quite similar.
+The corresponding pulsed fractions (defined as the ratio of the area above the minimum to the total area under the pulse profile) are $4.0\%\pm1.1\%$ and $4.5\%\pm1.1\%$ , respectively.
+In the same figure we also plot pulse profiles in 3-10 and 10-79 keV.
+They are fairly similar with Pk2 becoming broader and less pronounced in 10-79 keV, in agreement with its softer spectrum (see Section \ref{Timing_Pulsar}).